YihuanHu/Leetcode-Cracker/dailyChallenge/day22*.md

 ## Backtracking
 - **Backtracking is a byproduct of recursion**; whenever there is recursion, backtracking will be present
 - Backtracking fundamentally involves **exhaustive search**, exploring all possibilities to find the desired solution.
 While pruning techniques can enhance efficiency
+    - Go vertically using recursion till hit the leaf and then backtrack pop,  go vertially using for loop
 - Problems solved by backtracking can all be abstracted into a tree structure.
     - This is because backtracking involves recursively searching for subsets within a set.
     - **The size of the set determines the width of the tree**